hamedasgari20/python-books/essential-guide-llmops/notes.md

 This code reads data from a Parquet file, processes the "raw_text" column by converting it to lowercase and removing special characters, and stores the cleaned text in a new column called "cleaned_text".

+**Available tools:**

+- Apache Spark : Distributed processing engine for large-scale data cleaning and transformation.
+- Dask : Parallel computing library similar to Spark but in Python ecosystem.

 ---

 ### ⏱️ 1.4 Automating the Process Using Cron Jobs